nguyenphamhoangvu852004/lopet-be/Readme.md

 Google Drive:
 https://drive.google.com/file/d/18qXIFpDqR9U_MCiWyNlyDwEIiUwIVzIZ/view?usp=sharing

-How to access the diagrams:
+Recommended way to access the diagrams:

 1. Download the `.drawio` file from Google Drive
 2. Open it using draw.io Desktop or the web version: